Introduction to Carrick A Rede

 Carrick-a-rede is open all year round and is free for those who just want to walk along the coastal path see the bridge close up or, however, if you’re going to cross onto the island you’ll need to purchase a ticket.

 As the bridge can get very busy at times (it had over 450000 visitors last year) the National Trust has started to operate an online timed ticketing service.
+Timed tickets help to spread visitor numbers throughout the day, improving the visitor experience and managing foot traffic.
 Visitors are able to purchase tickets from 09.30, with the latest ticket sale at 18.15 during peak season.

 National Trust Members and Touring Pass holder are free…but still have to book.